rtek1000/W1209-firmware-modified/README.md

 - - The SETPOINT parameter (Threshold in the source code) cannot be modified.
 - - - When trying to change the SETPIONT, the display shows: "LOC"
 - - - When power is started, the display shows: "P7" and "LOC"
-- - The RECOVERY parameter cannot be performed.
+- - The RECOVERY parameter (data restoration to factory mode) cannot be performed.
-- - - RECOVERY is data restoration to factory mode.

 - Automatic brightness reduction [P8: ON/OFF]: When activated (ON), after 15 seconds in IDLE, the brightness of the display is reduced.
 - - Brightness returns to maximum when you press any key.